sachin-pikle/aura-tutorials/tutorials/README.md

 ## About the sample application

-This is a simple node.js microservice application that takes a bunch of parameters, calculates and returns a credit score.
-The application has the following interfaces:
+This is a simple node.js microservice application that exposes a REST API.

-1. REST API GET "/api/creditscore" - This only returns a hardcoded message for now.
+REST API GET "/api/creditscore" - This only returns a hardcoded message for now.
 We will enhance this API in this tutorial
-2. REST API POST "/api/creditscore" - This takes input parameters (JSON) and returns the generated credit score (JSON)
-3. Front end UI accesible at "/" - This shows a simple form (UI) to capture the input parameters and display the returned credit score

 Note: In this tutorial, we will develop two versions of this service V1 and V2.
-* In version V1 we don't save any data
+* Version V1 is standalone app and doesn't use any DB
-* In version V2 we use MySQL to save/fetch data
+* In version V2 we will extend the app to connect to MySQL DB provisioned using Service Brokers

 ## Prerequisites